findify/findify-js/CONTRIBUTING.md

 Once it is done, you can start working on the project.

-### TDD

-First, run `npm run build:tdd`, it will watch and rebuild packages for test env.
-Wait until its finished and then run `npm t` in parallel that will watch and run tests.

 ## Workflow

 - Create a topic branch from where you want to base your work.
 This is usually `develop`.